joavzmo/DC/SampleExercise.md

 ## Motivational feedback message

+This message sohuld pop up upon successful submission:
+  * Well done!
+With this model you will soon write like a philosopher.

 ## Tests

+  * I would work with the Content Developers and Quality Analysts to create solid unit tests for the exercises.

 ## Note
   * We can choose an actual philosopher and directly refer to him in the exercise.
 In the reference that I consulted, writings of Nietzsche are used.